MarinaAlexandr/MarinaAlexandr/README.md

 I’m Marina a geospatial data analyst with a strong academic background in statistics and geoinformation systems, including a remote sensing–focused thesis for my MSc in Geospatial thecnologies.

-I design and build geoinformation solutions for spatial analysis.
+I design and build geoinformation solutions for spatial related problems.

+My Tech stack:
+<\rightharpoonup> GIS: QGIS, ArcGIS